zbirdie3105/mid-term-assessment/README.md

 When computing probabilities, the CDF of a binomial distribution uses sigma notation while the CDF of a gamma distribution uses integral notation.
 Why is this?

+*Binomial is discrete, Gamma is continuous.*

 ### Q-18

 *5 PTS*

 Suppose you compare a five-predictor model with a higher R-squared to a one-predictor model.
 Is the five-predictor model better?
 Why?

+*Look at adjusted R-squared to verify*

 ### Q-19

 *5 PTS*

 Why should you use relatively low dimensional vectors when using a KNN model?

+*Curse of dimensionality*

 ### Q-20